joseverdev/dev-playground/README.md

 # Dev Playground

-This project was inspired as a **FREE** alternative to [RunJS](https://runjs.app/) due to its current limitation of 50 runs per day.
+This project was inspired as alternative to [RunJS](https://runjs.app/), due to its current limitation of 50 runs per day.

 Additionally, by using `vscode` and local `terminal`, you can leverage all the tools, extensions, and configurations that you prefer.

-No more testing limitations, install package depencies, use all the tabs that you like.
+Without ridiculous limitations, like pay to use external package depencies, use all the tabs that you need, change themes, install extensions and snippets.
+All for **FREE**.

 ## Pre-requisites